IADIY/LRF-SampleCode/README.md

 # Laser Rangefinder Module Sample Code
-This place provides sample code for laser rangefinder modules.
+This repository exclusively offers sample code for the Laser Rangefinder Module, showcasing the implementation of fundamental command functionalities for communication.
+Please note that the code provided is intended solely for reference and covers only the essential features.
 For detailed product information, please refer to our website: https://www.iadiy.com/laser-rangefinder-module